tom-draper/repo-stats/README.md

 #### Target directory

-To target a specific directory, use the '-t' or '--target' flag followed by the name of the directory to target.
+A specific directory can be targeted using the '-t' or '--target' flag followed by the name of the directory to target.
 Only paths containing this target directory will be used.

 ```bash
 repo-stats -t src